arvarghese/blog/about.md

 <br/>
 Hello, My Name is Arun Varghese.

-I'm a full stack developer located in Dallas, TX with a passion for design, coding, and creating tangible deliverables through problem solving and creative thinking!
+I'm a senior full stack developer located in Dallas, TX with a passion for design, coding, and creating tangible deliverables through problem solving and creative thinking!

 Checkout my sites for more info!